CHS Foundation, WT Department of Agricultural Sciences team to target diverse future students

-CANYON, Texas (KAMR/KCIT) – A new grant, announced West Texas A&M University, will aim to help attract diverse regional high school students who want to pursue rewarding agricultural industry jobs.
+CANYON, TEXAS (KAMR/KCIT) — West Texas A&M University announced a new grant will help WT attract diverse regional high school students who want to pursue agricultural industry jobs.

-The CHS Foundation, funded by gifts from CHS Inc., the nation’s leading farmer-owned cooperative, intends to give $120,000 to WT’s Paul Engler College of Agriculture and Natural Sciences to create curriculum in seven high schools in Randall, Potter and Deaf Smith counties.
+The CHS Foundation, funded by gifts from CHS Inc., the nation’s leading farmer-owned cooperative, will give $120,000 to WT’s Paul Engler College of Agriculture and Natural Sciences to create curriculum in seven high schools in Randall, Potter and Deaf Smith counties.

 “This generous grant will allow us to target diverse students from non-rural, non-agricultural backgrounds and show them how many viable career opportunities are in their own backyards in the agricultural industry,” said Dr. Kevin Pond, dean of the Paul Engler College of Agriculture and Natural Sciences.